 Behind every Pampa product is a long and complex process that is steeped in tradition and untouched by modern technology.
 The techniques used to make our textiles are part of the fabric of Argentinian heritage.

-Our artisans weave with the hand-dyed yarns in cooperative groups, sharing resources and ideas between themselves, and often taking turns to complete the one piece.
-Looms can be found in the backyard of almost every home and a single rug can take over several weeks to be finished.
-Each community has its own weaving techniques and favours a different thicknesses of thread, giving every Pampa collection its own regional character.
+Our artisans weave with the hand-dyed yarns in their own crafted wooden looms in their backyards, a single rug can take over several weeks to be finished.
+They tend to share resources and ideas between their neighbouring weavers.
+Each weaving community has its own weaving techniques, giving every Pampa collection its very own regional character.
 We take care to reduce unnecessary transportation, helping minimise Pampa’s environmental impact.